-Welcome to 2017.
-We are currently in the Chinese Solar Year 4715, which is a Yin Fire Rooster year.
-It starts on February 3, 2017.
-Analysis shows that this Rooster year will bring forth lots of success with good planning, foresight and vision.
+Welcome to 2018.
+We are currently in the Chinese Solar Year 4715, which is an Earth Dog year.
+It starts on February 4, 2018 at 5.38am.
+Analysis shows that this Dog year will bring forth lots of success with good planning, foresight and vision.
 It is recommended that you are well prepared with your Feng Shui remedies.

 Feng Shui energies change from year to year.
 It is therefore necessary to watch for the re-allocation of positive and negative energies at the beginning of each year, so that we can take necessary precautions when the negative energy happens to arrive at important locations of our home and/or office or affects our Four Pillars (Chinese Astrology).
 We use Flying Star Feng Shui to determine negative and auspicious areas in the home for any specific year.